AI Policy

 You can opt out of diagnostic data collection at any time.
 Existing diagnostic data expires naturally within 30 days.

-When you use AI features, engagement content is sent to AI providers located in the United States.
-The transfer is protected by HTTPS/TLS encryption and, where applicable, EU Standard Contractual Clauses (SCCs) and the EU-US Data Privacy Framework.
-For more details on international data transfers, see our Privacy Policy, Section 5.
+When you use AI features, engagement content is sent to Google Vertex AI located in the United States (or a configured region).
+The transfer is protected by HTTPS/TLS encryption and governed by the Google Cloud Data Processing Addendum (CDPA), which incorporates Standard Contractual Clauses (SCCs), and the EU-US Data Privacy Framework (DPF) where applicable.
+Swiss revFADP transfers are covered by equivalent mechanisms.
+For more details, see our Privacy Policy, Section 5.